trannguyen1510/ES-Art/README.md

 </p>

 This is the code for our work "Modern Evolution Strategies for Creativity: Fitting Concrete Images and Abstract Concepts".

 For more information, please refer to <https://es-clip.github.io/>.

-**Update**: Please scroll down for a section discribing community works.

 ## Requirements